 Associate of Business Administration, Associate of Christian

-Studies, Associate of Church Music, and Associate of Science degrees.
+Studies, Associate of Interdisciplinary Studies, and Associate of Science degrees.
 A student

 may elect to graduate under the degree requirements of the